 Addressing other issues

-Bell critiqued the Republicans’ One Big Beautiful Bill for its reductions to programs like Medicaid and tax cuts for the wealthiest.
+Bell criticized the Republicans’ One Big Beautiful Bill for its reductions to programs like Medicaid and tax cuts for the wealthiest.

-Winning back the majority in the midterm elections next year is crucial to counteracting that legislation, Bell said.
+Winning back the majority in the midterm elections next year is crucial for his party to counteract that legislation, Bell said.
 “We have to do that — period.”

-Bell also admonished mid-decade potential Congressional redistricting in red states like Texas and Missouri at the request of President Donald Trump to help Republicans’ chances in next year’s elections.
+Bell also denounced potential mid-decade congressional redistricting in red states like Texas and Missouri at the request of President Donald Trump to help Republicans’ chances in next year’s elections.

-Bell fell in line with many national Democrats, who believe blue states like California and Illinois should redraw congressional districts in retaliation for red states attempting to redraw theirs.
+Bell aligned with many national Democrats who say blue states like California and Illinois should redraw congressional districts in retaliation for red states attempting to redraw theirs.

 “If that's what you're gonna do, we're gonna fight fire with fire,” he said.